Andriy852/MyProjects/README.md

 # MyProjects
-Projects in Python and C++ programming languages
+Some of my projects in Python and C++ programming languages